Stochastic Optimization of Areas Under Precision-Recall Curves with Provable Convergence: Experiments

 Our proposed optimization algorithm is independent of specific datasets and tasks.
 Therefore, we perform experiments on both graph and image prediction tasks.
 In particular, the graph prediction tasks in the contexts of molecular property prediction and drug discovery suffer from very severe imbalance problems as positive labels are very rare while negative samples are abundantly available.
 Thus, we choose to use graph data intensively in our experiments.
 Additionally, the graph data we use allow us to vary the imbalance ratio to observe the performance change of different methods.

 In all experiments, we compare our method with the following baseline methods. \textbf{CB-CE} refers to a method using a class-balanced weighed cross entropy loss function, in which the weights for positive and negative samples are adjusted with the strategy proposed by \citet{cui2019class}. \textbf{Focal} is to up-weight the penalty on hard examples using focal loss \cite{lin2017focal}. \textbf{LDAM} refers to training with label-distribution-aware margin loss \cite{cao2019learning}. \textbf{AUC-M} is an AUROC maximization method using a surrogate loss~\cite{yuan2020robust}.
 In addition, we compare with three methods for optimizing AUPRC or AP, namely, the \textbf{MinMax} method~\cite{aistats17} - a method for optimizing a discrete approximation of AUPRC, \textbf{SmoothAP} ~\cite{brown2020smooth} - a method that optimizes a smoothed approximation of AP, and \textbf{FastAP} - a method that uses soft histogram binning to approximate the gradient of AP~\cite{Cakir_2019_CVPR}.
+For all of these methods, we use the SGD-style with momentum optimization for image prediction tasks and the Adam-style optimization algorithms for graph prediction tasks and unless specified otherwise.
 We refer to \textbf{imbalance ratio} as the number of positive samples over the total number of examples of a considered set.
 The hyper-parameters of all methods are fine tuned using cross-validation with training/validation splits mentioned below.
 For AP maximization methods, we use a sigmoid function to produce the prediction score.
 For simplicity, we set $u_0=0$ for SOAP and encounter no numerical problems in experiments. {As SOAP requires positive samples for updating $\u$ to approximate the gradient of surrogate objective, we use a data sampler which samples a few positive examples (e.g., 2) and some negative examples per iteration.
 The same sampler applies to all methods for fair comparison.} The code for reproducing the results is released here~\cite{code}.